 In 1891, the first sheds were built on the current Eastern Market site, and it has been a Detroit institution event since.
 It’s all about food, fun, and promoting the best of our local flavors.
 Eastern Market’s Gala is celebrating its 10th anniversary this month with premier Detroit chef Sarah Welch of Marrow providing the cuisine.
 Enjoy an exquisite farm-to-fork dinner, wine, cocktails, live music, and dancing in Shed 3.
 This benefit is one of the city’s best nights out of the year.

 For a real autumn treat, hop on a car ferry for a short 10-15 minute trip across the St. Mary’s River to Drummond Island.
 Soak in all of the autumn splendor along the way.
-Once there, music, food, drinks, and family entertainment, await.
-This annual event includes some wonderful traditions like pasty-eating and pumpkin-carving competitions, as well as a pie-baking battle and chili cook-off.
+Once there, music, food, drinks, and fun competitions, await.
+This annual event includes lots of activities including an eating contest, chili cook-off, axe throwing, mechanical bull riding, and more.
 You can start the weekend off in a 9-hole golf tournament.
-Then participate in cornhole and pong tournaments, shop for crafts, or take in a dueling piano show, among other live entertainment.
+Then participate in cornhole and stein hoisting tournaments, shop for crafts, or take in a concert.
+Pack your boots (cow not snow), as western wear is highly encouraged

 Autumn means apples all around the state.
 Set against the stunning beauty of Charlevoix, this popular event has become an annual tradition.
 Aside from stocking up on fall’s favorite fruit, guests can hit the farmers market for local products like pumpkins, mums, squash, jam, maple syrup, pies, bagels, mustard, crepes, cider, honey, meats, eggs, soups, and a variety of baked goods.
 Bring a bag or two and your appetite because you’ll also find delicious soup and chili, hot dogs, kielbasa, apple flappens and Irish apple cake, available to eat on site.
 In addition to the food a plenty, you can get a jump on unique holiday gift shopping with the arts & crafts show in East Park and on Mason Street.